charancust/Speech-Emotion-Recognition-using-Machine-Learning/Dataset.md

 This dataset includes audio samples from 24 different actors (12 male and 12 female).

-This dataset includes 7356 audio files categorized into eight emotions namely:
+This dataset includes 1440 audio files, 60 from each actor categorized into eight emotions namely:

 1. Neutral